CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

     value.
 Examples exists but the most obvious one is a dictionary.
 A lookup function is required to make use of the key with the dataset.

-    This implementation assumes that the `set-of-records`{.verbatim} is implemented as an unordered list.
+    This implementation assumes that the `set-of-records`  is implemented as an unordered list.
 Actual performance system will have more thought put into their system with a strategy such as a binary search tree.